 There were multiple frustrations throughout this process.
 First, because the airbags left no room to finesse the frames into place, hoses and lines could come loose and be damaged.
 It was hard for the operators to see them, so the breaks could go undetected until after the frame had advanced and been built up.

 In the second step, the electric rail carts were limited by the length of their power cords and air lines and couldn’t run the full length of the line.
 They had a stroke of 20’, while the line length was 100’.
 Also, the carts’ cords and lines trailed behind them, limiting the operators’ access to the frame, and creating a trip hazard.

 Finally, manual adjustments were required to position the frame onto the 3-strand conveyor.
 This created a safety risk for operators.

 The solution had to incorporate two things – lift and transport.
 It also had to have a very low profile so that operators could interact with the large, heavy frame safely while directing it from the J-hooks to the 3-strand conveyor.

 Battery-powered AGVs were considered but ruled out because the factory AGVs needed to operate 24/7 without leaving the line or stopping to recharge.
 Also, batteries didn’t offer sufficient power to simultaneously move the vehicle and power the lift.
 A heavy-duty lift with extra capacity for shifting side loads was critical to provide frame access and positioning.

-Battery-free AGVs with wireless guidance were considered, but since there is no variance to a straight line path, this solution had more automation than necessary.
+Battery-free AGVs with wireless guidance were considered, but since it’s a straight line path, that would have been more automation than they needed.
 A RedViking design standard is to never over-automate a project.

-In the end, Wingspan™ battery-free AGVs with rail guidance were chosen.
-The AGVs’ inductive power provides 24/7 lift and transport, and rails offer an affordable guidance option for their straight line path.
+In the end, the customer chose Wingspan™ battery-free AGVs with rail guidance.
+Their AGVs’ inductive power provides 24/7 lift and transport, and rails offer an affordable guidance option for their straight line path.